iamneetuk/shapes-app/README.md

-# shapes-app
+# Shapes React Node App
-React and Node app to draw new shapes
+React and Node app to draw new shapes.

-Steps to start client and server (and change port if required):
+## Steps to start client and server (and change port if required):

 1. Go to the client folder and do npm install.
 2. Go to the server folder and do npm install.